arundash/tutedude_Assignments/README.md

 Task : 1 :Number is a variable which accept user input to check if entered number is even or odd.
 The % operator which devides the number with 2 and if its completly divisibale and there are no reminder then its an even number , if there are some reminder then left, then its an odd number
 Task : 2 : initiallu Sum variable   is initialized to 0 .
 Taken a for loop which taken the number in range from 1 t0 50 and th eloops iterates to print each number from 1 to 50 and stores in Sum variable and finally after for loops ends it prints the final output

+Assignment :3
+Task : 1 ==>   factorial function takes num as input and check if the num =1 , it returns 1 else it calculaytes the factorial of the given number by calling the same fucntion recursivly .
+Task :2 ==>  this program taken a float number as input from user and using math module math.sqrt ,math.log ,math.sin it calculates the sqrt , log and sin of the input number and displays the result